 If you do go independently, the best book out there in English with proper maps, elevation, and time frames is The Camins de Ronda Costa Brava way.
 It breaks the entire trek into 12 stages and was a great resource for day hikes and more.

-A great local company option is Cami De Ronda.
-They offer both self-guided hikes and guided hikes.
+Cami De Ronda offers both self-guided hikes and guided hikes.
 For self-guided you sign up online, they provide a detailed map and English guidebook, gps maps for your phone, and they can help you organize your hotels and move your luggage day to day.
 They focus on the most popular routes and not the complete Camino Ronda route.
 However, Cami De Ronda is the company that my father and I used for our hike.

 Is Guided Hiking Available?